Let’s set the stage.

-So, how is it possible that one can charge much more than his or her competitor and still be successful?
+So, how is it possible that one can charge much more than their competitor and still be successful?

 I wrote a post about how branding creates more perceived value for your product or service.
-In it, I stated that the more value customers think you offer, the more you can charge.
+I stated that the more value customers think you offer, the more you can charge.

 This post goes into more detail.
-When you finish it, you’ll understand the psychology of pricing and how to use it to your advantage.
+When you finish it, you will understand the psychology of pricing and how to use it to your advantage.

 What You Need to Know About Price Positioning

-Generating higher profit often comes down to the right price positioning.
+Generating higher profit often comes down to the correct price positioning.

 The concept is simple.
 How people view your prices compared to competitors determines your position.